GreenmanAustin/weather-dashboard/README.md

 ## Deployment

-The Weather Dashboard has been deloyed and can be accessed here: https://greenmanaustin.github.io/weather-dashboard/#weather-dashboard
+The Weather Dashboard has been deloyed and can be accessed here:
+<a href="https://greenmanaustin.github.io/weather-dashboard/#weather-dashboard" target="_blank">https://greenmanaustin.github.io/weather-dashboard/#weather-dashboard</a>

 The following image shows the web application's appearance and functionality: